Male surfer inside a wave curl with buildings on shore in the background.

 Santa Barbara has a lot to offer, from stunning natural landscapes to a thriving food and wine culture and excellent surf breaks for all levels.
 Experienced surfers should head to Rincon Point, widely considered one of the best point breaks in the world, offering long waves that you can ride for up to 300 yards.

-The Santa Ynez Mountains provide a stunning backdrop to the town, and vineyards dotting the mountain valleys produce wines rivalling Napa and Sonoma.
-Stop at one of the city’s many wine-tasting rooms, stroll city centre to see its Spanish-style architecture, and end your day with an evening at an inventive farm-to-table restaurant.
+The Santa Ynez Mountains provide a stunning backdrop to the town, and vineyards dotting the mountain valleys produce wines rivaling Napa and Sonoma.
+Stop at one of the city’s many wine-tasting rooms, stroll downtown to see its Spanish-style architecture, and end your day with an evening at an inventive farm-to-table restaurant.

 Explore Santa Barbara Hotels